|

 Translated

 from Polish by Stefan Golston.
-5.15.93
+5.15.93 DEPORTATION

 T'was

-When train took you off to the blizzard of horror
+dark and cold, in icicles pain froze When train took you off to the blizzard of horror

 Despair pounded the walls.
 The hail of bitter drops